wfq2/identicli/README.md

 - Size and scale:
     My identicons are currently 10x10 squares, 240x240 pixels.
 This could be configured for a variety of different looks (most likely based on our count)
     .
-But here's my recommendations based on experience: all identicons are the same size / shape.
+My recommenation based on ux experience is: all identicons are the same size / shape.
 Outside of that we can get creative, but keep them the same size overall so our page looks consistent.